alexkharlam/reelrate/descriptions.md

 ## components\Seo\Seo.jsx

 The Seo component is responsible for setting the title and description meta tags in the document head.
 It imports the Head component from "next/head".
 The Seo component takes title and description props, and returns a Head element with the title and meta description tags set based on the props or default values.

+## components\Slider\SliderBtns.jsx

+This component contains left and right buttons for navigating through the content of the slider.
+The buttons use the ChevronLeft and ChevronRight icons from the "react-feather" library.
+The buttons are only displayed when the isActive property is true for the corresponding direction.

+## components\Slider\SliderImage.jsx

+This component is responsible for rendering an image in the slider.
+It uses the Next.js Image component to optimize loading and displays a placeholder image when the actual image is not available.
+The image source is constructed using the imageConfig.baseUrl and content.backdropPath.

+## components\Slider\SliderItem.jsx

+This component renders a single item in the slider.
+It uses the transformContent function to process the raw content passed as a prop and then displays the image and title using the SliderImage and title components.

+## components\Slider\SliderList.jsx

+This component renders the list of slider items and manages the slider's functionality, such as scrolling and button activation.
+It uses the useSlider and useHoverState custom hooks to handle scrolling and hovering states.
+It also includes the SliderBtns, SliderItem, and SliderSeeMoreBtn components.

+## components\Slider\SliderPlaceholder.jsx

+This component renders a simple placeholder for the slider when the actual content is not yet available.
+It displays a set of gray rectangles as a loading animation.

+## components\Slider\SliderSeeMoreBtn.jsx

+This component displays a "See more" button at the end of the slider, which navigates to a URL specified by the url prop.
+The button includes an ArrowRight icon from the "react-feather" library.

+## components\UI\HeadingLink.jsx

+This component renders a heading with an optional link.
+The heading is an h3 element, and the link is displayed using the ArrowRight icon from the "react-feather" library.
+The title, url, and link props are used to customize the component.

+## components\UI\LoadingSpinner.jsx

+This component displays a simple loading spinner using a MotionRevealDiv component.
+The spinner is a circular element with a rotating border, indicating that content is loading.

+## components\UI\Message.jsx

+This component displays a simple message, centered and with a text-base font size.
+The message text is passed through the message prop.

+## components\UI\ShowMoreBtn.jsx

+This component renders a "Show more" button, which can be used to reveal additional content.
+The button's click event is handled by the onShowMore prop.

+## components\UI\TopLoadingBar.jsx

+This component displays a top loading bar, which is a thin horizontal bar at the top of the page, indicating that content is being loaded.
+The bar includes a moving segment to show progress.

+## store/collections-slice.js

+This file contains a Redux slice for managing collections like 'rates' and 'watchList'.
+It exports actions and reducer for managing these collections, as well as two thunks (addToCollection and deleteFromCollection) for adding and deleting items from these collections.

+## store/index.js

+This file sets up and exports the Redux store for the application.
+It imports the reducers from rates-slice and collections-slice and combines them in the configureStore call.

+## styles/globals.css

+This file contains global styles for the application.
+It imports Tailwind CSS base, components, and utilities styles.
+It also contains custom styles for the scrollbar and some responsive styles for hiding the scrollbar.

+## utils/config/all-genres.js

+This file exports an array of objects containing genre IDs and names for use throughout the application.

+## utils/config/tmdb-config.js

+This file exports an object containing the base URL and different sizes for images from the TMDB API.

+## utils/helpers/collectionsFunctions.js

+This file exports a helper function findCollections, which finds if an item is present in the rates and watchList arrays.

+## utils/helpers/transformContent.js

+This file exports a helper function transformContent, which takes a content object (movie or TV show) and returns a transformed object containing only the required properties for the application.